nktcodes/Kucoin-5-Minute/README.md

 * Turnover

-# Dataset Pairs
+# Dataset

-The dataset is composed of the following pairs:
+The dataset is composed of the following:

 * AAVE
 * ADA
 * AGIX
 * AIOZ
 * ALEPH